19 Artworks We Loved at the 2020 India Art FairArt Wise

 3. Faces by Dhananjay Singh

 A series of exquisite sculptures titled ‘Faces’ by Dhananjay Singh explored the idea of how nature is present in humans, and humans are present in nature.
-Showcased by Art Pilgrim, the stunning and larger-than-life sculptures made in stainless steel and bronze, illustrated how plants and trees engrave a strong image in our minds, not because they are a source of survival, but because we see our own lives reflecting in them.
+The stunning and larger-than-life sculptures made in stainless steel and bronze, illustrated how plants and trees engrave a strong image in our minds, not because they are a source of survival, but because we see our own lives reflecting in them.

 4. Anjan Modak’s Mixed Media Artworks